okdiplodok/Annotator-instructions/README.md

 Follow the instruction from Labelbox to set your account.

-## Depending on the task you are assigned to read the corresponding list of instructions.
+## Depending on the task you are assigned to, read the corresponding list of instructions.
 *Do not start annotating before you read the instructions!*

 Task | Link